InfuseAI/primehub-site/docs/model-deployment-language-wrapper-python.md

 ## Prepare the Model and Code (Python)

-- Create a `requirements.txt` file and write down all required packages
+- Create a `requirements.txt` file and write down all required packages.
     ```text
+    seldon-core
     keras
     tensorflow
     numpy
-    seldon-core
     ...
     ```

-- Create a `Dockerfile` with the following content
+- Create a `Dockerfile` with the following content.
     ```text
     FROM python:3.7-slim
     COPY . /app